What is the role that Airbus has been playing as part of the main EU research & innovation programmes?

 The European Union Cybersecurity Scheme for Cloud Services (EUCS) is certainly the most pressing piece of legislation related to the EU’s cloud policy.
 Ongoing discussions in this context are mainly concerned with the inclusion of various security criteria.
 Together with numerous Cloud users—within and beyond the EU aerospace and defence ecosystem—we are strong advocates for the so-called High+ criteria to be included in EUCS.
 These criteria are the only way to set a voluntary EU-wide reference point, allowing users to know whether the Cloud solution they would adopt is really safe from an extraterritoriality standpoint, especially when it comes to managing their most sensitive data.
 This concerns both potential leaks of data and risks of operational disruption.
 This standard would remain voluntary, so it would not be a barrier to entry—this is a “pro-choice” position.
 We want to be able to work with everyone, but we must be sure that the Cloud platforms we pick for hosting our most sensitive data are indeed robust enough from a legal standpoint.
 This needs to be done at EU level, for obvious harmonisation reasons and for single market and competitiveness purposes.

-We at Airbus, along with many other EU companies, are inviting Cloud users in agreement with this position to adhere to an open letter supporting the High+ criteria as part of the EUCS 📩 European Cloud providers are welcome to forward this letter to their customers who would wish to adhere to it, and get in touch with my colleague Pascal Belmin for more information.
+PS – We at Airbus (along with many other EU companies) are inviting cloud users in agreement with this position to adhere to an open letter supporting the High+ criteria as part of the EUCS.
+Everyone willing to join us, or get in touch with us, they can do so through the new EUCSHighPlus.EU portal 📩

 As Executive Vice President and member of the Executive Committee at Airbus, Catherine supports digital innovation, cybersecurity and the implementation of cutting-edge artificial intelligence in order to shape the company’s future and reinforce European technological sovereignty.
 Passionate about the aerospace industry, Catherine´s focal point is to deliver innovative, competitive and robust IT products and services.
 Before being appointed as EVP in July 2021, her career at Airbus included working as Chief Information Officer (CIO), being responsible for innovating IT systems and solutions, and contributing to the Airbus Helicopters strategy as CIO.
 Prior to joining Airbus, she held various senior positions in the IT field, both at Rio Tinto in Montreal and at Accenture.